Start here - primer to using the OSA

 detailed description of the data and how it is held in the archive is given in the

 data overview.
-The coverage of the various releases of the UKIDSS surveys is shown on the surveys page.
+The contents of the various releases of the VST surveys are shown on the surveys page.

 Particular attention should be given to notes detailing limitations and known issues, see overview